AdobeDocs/experience-manager-assets-essentials.en/help/using/search.md

 ### Setting background and logo image of homepage {#setting-background-image-and-logo}

-You can add brand logo and background image to your search first homepage to make the identification of your brand.
+You can add brand logo and background image to your search first homepage.
 Execute the following steps:

 1. Navigate to **[!UICONTROL Background and Logo image]** section under **[!UICONTROL Homepage]**.
 1. Click **[!UICONTROL Select]** to browse images from existing assets repository.